dtcooper/python-dispmanx/docs/info.md

     5. Raspberry Pi B

-If you're using an older version Python, Raspberry Pi OS, and/or a different OS entirely, you can always use [Docker] you can use any version of the Pi.
+If you're using an older version Python, Raspberry Pi OS, and/or a different OS entirely, you can always use [Docker] on any supported version of the Pi.
 See the section on [Docker and Compose][docker-and-compose] below.

 ## [ctypes][] and `bcm_host.so`

 While Python DispmanX is written completely in Python, it uses Python's included [ctypes] library to perform "foreign function calls" to `bcm_host.so`.
-In short it calls the C library included with Raspberry Pi OS to interface with the DispmanX layer directly.
+In short, it calls the C library included with Raspberry Pi OS to interface with the DispmanX layer directly.